enzo-project/enzo-e/doc/source/devel/coding-guidelines.rst

 Enzo
 ----

-Over the last several years, the Enzo-layer has grown significantly (it is now comparable in size to Cello layer), and it is likely to continue growing.
-Due to the large (and increasing) size of the Enzo-layer, we take some steps to improve build-times.
+Over the last several years, the Enzo layer has grown significantly (it is now comparable in size to the Cello layer), and it is likely to continue growing.
+Due to the large (and increasing) size of the Enzo layer, we take some steps to improve build-times.
 We are in the midst of rolling-out an updated policy.